Webinar: Migrating to a Zero Trust architecture with TailscaleSign up now

 Encryption

-By default, RDP uses Transport Layer Security (TLS, the same thing that HTTPS and your bank use) for encryption.
-But making RDP accessible over Tailscale obviates the need to care too much about which encryption method is used: Once the RDP session runs over Tailscale, RDP’s own security is augmented by Tailscale’s use of WireGuard, an end-to-end encrypted tunnel.
-This adds a second level of end-to-end encryption that can additionally protect your most private information from threat actors.
+Making RDP accessible over Tailscale obviates the need to care too much about which encryption method is used.
+Once the RDP session runs over Tailscale, RDP’s own security is augmented by Tailscale’s use of WireGuard, an end-to-end encrypted tunnel.

 Network Level Authentication

-If you’re working in a managed enterprise environment where both the client and the target server are managed by the same Active Directory instance, you can also use Network Level Authentication (NLA), which adds an additional layer of security to the process by requiring strong authentication using Credential Security Support Provider before the connection will be established.
+If you’re working in a managed enterprise environment where both the client and the target server are managed by the same Active Directory instance, you can also use Network Level Authentication (NLA).
+This adds an additional layer of security to the process by requiring strong authentication using Credential Security Support Provider before the connection will be established.
 NLA also reduces the chances of man-in-the-middle attacks.
 Please note that this will only apply in managed enterprise networks.
 Enabling this on non-enterprise installs of Windows has a very high likelihood of breaking everything related to RDP authentication.

-You can enable Network Level Authentication using the following steps:
+With Tailscale, you can enable Network Level Authentication using the following steps:

 1. Open Control Panel and navigate to System.